openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 *See also [overview of hard-coded limits](Open-APS-features-overview-of-hard-coded-limits).*

 ### Maximum basal IOB OpenAPS can deliver [U] (OpenAPS "max-iob")
-This parameter limits the maximum of basal IOB where  AndroidAPS still works.
+This parameter limits the maximum of basal IOB where  AAPS still works.
 If the IOB is higher, it stops giving additional basal insulin until the basal IOB is under the limit.

 The default value is 2, but you should be rise this parameter slowly to see how much it affects you and which value fits best.
 It is different for anyone and also depends on the average total daily dose (TDD).
 For safety reason, there is a limit, which depends on the patient age .
 The 'hard limit' for maxIOB is lower in AMA than in SMB.